morfca/layline/README.md

   ProxyCommand layline proxyclient https://example.org/abc123/
 ```

-with this config in place an ssh session can be established transparently
+with this config in place an ssh session can be established transparently, and other functions such as ssh host key verification will behave as expected

 ```
 user@laptop ~ $ ssh example.org